 When Logan Hold and Ben Fitzhugh were freshmen, it was hard to imagine Shadow Ridge’s baseball program ever making much of an impact.

-And while Shadow Ridge missed the playoffs that season, the Mustangs finally made the playoffs in 2011 and 2012.
-Now Hold and Fitzhugh are part of a senior class out to leave an even bigger mark on the program.
+And while Shadow Ridge missed the postseason that season, the Mustangs finally made the playoffs in 2011 and 2012.
+Now Hold and Fitzhugh are part of a senior class that is out to leave an even bigger mark on the program.

-“We’ve been talking about it since Day One this year — how we think we can get to state and make a big statement across the valley who Shadow Ridge really is,” said Fitzhugh, the Mustangs’ cleanup hitter.
+“We’ve been talking bout it since day one how much of a statement we’re going to make this year and how we think we can get to state and make a big statement across the valley who Shadow Ridge really is,” said Fitzhugh, the Mustangs’ cleanup hitter.

 Shadow Ridge enters the Sunset Region tournament today as one of several teams with a legitimate shot at the title.
-At 28-3, the Mustangs are having by far their best season.
+And the Mustangs are in the midst of what is by far their best season, having gone 28-3.

-The first step for Shadow Ridge comes at home at 3:30 p.m. today against Bonanza (15-14).
+The first step for Shadow Ridge will come at home at 3:30 p.m. today against Bonanza (15-14).
 The double-elimination region tournament runs through Friday, with the winner earning a berth in next week’s state tournament.

-While that would’ve seemed far-fetched in the past, Hold and company have proven to be a legitimate contender this season.
+While that would have seemed far-fetched in the past, Hold and company have proven to be a legitimate contender this season.
 And if the Mustangs are going to make a playoff run, Hold probably will play a big role.

-“We should have enough pitching,” he said.
+“We should have enough pitching,” Hold said.
 “I think our biggest question is going to be our offense, if it’s going to come back around and be consistent.”

-The Mustangs will need the offensive punch to get past the likes of Southwest champion Cimarron-Memorial (23-6), Northwest runner-up Arbor View (29-4) and Bishop Gorman (26-5-1), which has won the past seven Class 4A state titles.
+Shadow Ridge will need the offensive punch to get past the likes of Southwest champion Cimarron-Memorial (23-6), Northwest runner-up Arbor View (29-4) and Bishop Gorman (26-5-1), which won the last seven Class 4A state titles.

 “It’s going to be a bunch of dogfights,” Hold said.